spatha0011/spatha_vsd-hdp/Day6/README.md

   - [Step 4: View the Waveforms in GTKWave](#step-4-view-the-waveforms-in-gtkwave)
 - [Comparing Pre-Synthesis and Post-Synthesis Output](#comparing-pre-synthesis-and-post-synthesis-output)

+Post-synthesis simulation is a critical step in the digital design flow, providing insights into both the functionality and timing of the synthesized design.
+Unlike pre-synthesis simulation, which focuses solely on verifying the functionality based on the RTL code, post-synthesis simulation uses the synthesized netlist to ensure that the design behaves correctly in terms of both logic and timing.

+Key aspects of post-synthesis simulation include:

+**Functionality and Timing Verification**: It checks the design's functionality and timing using the gate-level netlist, helping identify timing violations and potential mismatches such as unintended latches.

+**Dynamic Circuit Behavior**: Post-synthesis simulation can reveal dynamic circuit behaviors that static methods might miss, ensuring the design operates correctly under real-world conditions.

+**Identifying Issues**: It helps in identifying issues that may not be apparent in pre-synthesis simulations, such as glitches or race conditions due to the actual gate delays.

-First step in the design flow is to synthesize the generated RTL code and after that we will simulate the result.
-This way we can find more about our code and its bugs.
-So in this section we are going to synthesize our code then do a post-synthesis simulation to look for any issues.
-The post and pre (modeling section) synthesis results should be identical.
+The first step in the design flow is to synthesize the generated RTL code, followed by simulating the result.
+This process helps uncover more about the code and its potential bugs.
+In this section, we will synthesize our code and then perform a post-synthesis simulation to look for any issues.
+Ideally, the post-synthesis and pre-synthesis (modeling section) results should be identical, confirming that the synthesis process has not altered the original design behavior.

 Here is the step-by-step execution plan for running the  commands manually:
 ---